KingOfSpades/KingOfSpades-old/_posts/2022-02-27-customizing-project-creation-openshift.md

 In this blog we will have a look at  "Configuring project creation" in an Openshift cluster.
 We will:
 - Create a Project Template
-- Add resources like a limi-range to the template
+- Add resources like a limit-range to the template
+- Disable project self-provisioning

 As always.
 We will be doing all the examples in a CRC ([Code Ready Containers](https://developers.redhat.com/products/codeready-containers/overview)) environment.